abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/5-CSS-Animation.md

 **CSS keyframe animations** are declared using the `@keyframes` at-rule.
 We can specify a transition from one set of CSS declarations to another

+Think of it as a **Timeline** for an animation, where we can define multiple points in time (keyframes) and the styles that should be applied at those points.

 - Applying animation to an element is done by 2 steps:

   1. Define the animation with a name -> `@keyframes`